bischrob/rRJB/README.md

-# "rRJB is a package to hold personal functions created in R for reuse."
+# rRJB is a package to hold personal functions created in R for reuse

 ## Purpose